ChrstphrHll/npc_gen/students/Gifre Edyrm.md

 year: 6
 guild: Treskal
 partyID: 46
+tags:
+- Half-Elf
+- Paladin
+- Exploration
+- 6th
+- Treskal
 ---
 # Gifre Edyrm
 ---
 ### Description
 - 6th year Half-Elf Paladin in Treskal
-- curly grey hair that's a tousled bed head, Hazel eyes, and Dark Brown skin
+- curly grey hair that's a tousled bed head, Amber eyes, and Dark Brown skin
 - Is Moralistic and Angry, and has Humane as their ideal

 ### Organizations